ROKT/rokt-webview-sdk-android/README.md

 All the dependencies for sdk are listed in roktwebviewsdk/build.gradle.
 To add/update the dependencies modify the config.gradle first and then update in build.gradle.

-## CI/CD System

-The CI system used is **Buildkite**  https://buildkite.com/rokt/android-sdk-build Buildkite pipelines are defined in the `.buildkite` directory.
-There are two seperate lanes that are executed based on branch names.
-Branches with **release-** prefix are considered production branches, the publish step will release to the production maven respository.
-All other branches are considered alpha branches, so it will publish to maven with with **-alpha** postfix.
-It uses **docker** container for executing the build steps using the **Fastlane** build tool.
-The steps are configured in the `fastlane/Fastfile`

 ## Demo

 ![Demo](/assets/demo.gif)

-## Publishing
-We publish our library to Jitpack which requires us to have code in github.
-To create a release, in Github click on create a new release.
-Releases will determine the version of our library.
-Click on Choose a tag and enter your initial version of the library and click Enter.
-Also, enter the title of release and a description of the library.
-Finally, click on Publish release to publish.

 ### How to publish locally
 Use below gradle commands to publish the library to ($HOME/.m2/repository)